Bertodemus/LeopardLightning/README.md

 Displaying previous official win/loss record, comments and user input on who was projected to win, would help the user formulate a clearer decision on who they believe the winner will be.
 Looking at previous content might strength or weaken their prediction.

+### Allow Members to See Previous History

+**This feature would allow members to be able to see what events they previous commented on and their voting history**

+Allow members to walk down memory lane and see what events they previously voted on and where their alliance lied two years ago.

 ## Links and Screenshots